lavanyagarg112/teletodrive/README.md

 The script will:

+- Authenticate your google drive
+- Authenticate telegram if not already authenticated
 - Download photos from the specified Telegram chat/channel.
 - Upload them to the Google Drive folder specified by `FOLDER_ID_PHOTOS`.